 - Check that the internet connection is stable and robust to keep streaming video.
 This is important, as we conduct many company and client meetings over Zoom and have a preference for video.
 This allows everyone to get a visual idea of who you are and your mannerisms since we rarely get to see each other in person.

 - Go to a quiet space where no external sounds will be heard by your interviewers.
-We recommend a closed up room, with good lighting and the doors and windows shut, so no street or open space noise interferes with communication while you’re on the call.
-Except in exceptional circumstances, you shouldn’t interview from a cafe or other public space.
+We recommend a closed-up room, with good lighting and the doors and windows shut, so no street or open space noise interferes with communication while you’re on the call.
+Except in unique circumstances, you shouldn’t interview from a cafe or other public space.
 If you do have to please let us know in advance.

 - If you’re using your computer or device’s built-in audio system, please do a test run and make sure that both the mic and speakers work properly in preparation for the call.
 A good way to do this is by checking your system audio settings and testing each device separately (normally the sound bar will show up green if they are both working well).

 - Likewise, if you’re using a headset or earbuds, test them in advance, and make sure that they are charged to full battery so the call won’t disconnect before time.

 - Whether you are using your computer’s built-in webcam or an external one, we recommend you test them first and if necessary, to run a quick calibration so colours and image come through sharp and clear.